HyperTars/Greloupis/frontend/readme.md

 ```

 ### Deploy
+- This section is for you to deploy manually.
+Normally, Travis-CI will do the deploy job once master branch is updated.
 - Before deploy, make sure you've set up [environment variable](../documents/env.sh)
     - FRONTEND_BUILD
     - FRONTEND_REPO (you can also change it in [makefile](makefile))